pypi/warehouse/docs/blog/posts/2023-12-04-account-takeover.md

 - 08:50:27 `meisnate12` account is deleted

-No further actions by `dvolk` are observed after this point.
+No further actions by `dvolk` were observed after this point.

 - 14:33, admin@pypi.org receives an email
   from the address associated with `meinstate12`'s account: